Additional Resources for Supporting Healthy Dating Relationships

 For Schools and Communities

-- Review a webinar on the benefits of integrating healthy relationship education in high school and college, and how to do it.
+- Watch the webinar on the benefits of integrating healthy relationship education in high school and college, and how to do it.

 - The Center for Changing Our Campus Culture, supported by the Office on Violence Against Women, provides resources and describes current efforts to prevent sexual violence on college campuses.